-

 Just make an HTTP POST request like this:

-The URL that you send the HTTP POST request to should be the same URL you generated before.
+The URL to which you send the HTTP POST request must be the same URL you generated earlier.

 As shown in the example above the POST body needs to be a JSON object containing a handful of properties: